21st Century Terrorism

 Having a strong understanding of the threats allows these professionals to tailor security measures to address specific risks faced by the organisation.

 It also helps them allocate resources effectively to achieve the best risk mitigation outcomes.
-All these professionals required is some guidance through courses and seasoned consultants.
+All they need is some guidance through private sector courses and seasoned consultants.

 UK and USA Security Professionals

-UK and US private-sector security professionals are widely recognised as global leaders in protective security and counter-terrorism.
-Many have decades of hands-on international experience in high-risk regions facing daily terrorist and hybrid threats.
+UK and US private sector security professionals are widely recognised as global leaders in protective security and counter terrorism.
+Many have decades of hands on international experience in high-risk regions facing daily terrorist, insurgency hybrid threats.

-Their expertise spans industries like oil & gas, hospitality, and retail.
+Their expertise spans industries like oil & gas, defence, construction, hospitality, and retail.
 Any organisation seeking CT advice must verify real-world experience, anything less is a risk.

-The UK has a deep pool of seasoned consultants.
+The UK has a deep pool of seasoned international security consultants.
 Relying on theory-based advisors with no practical background is a recipe for failure.

 Author: